Last Updated on

 Fall In Love With This City

-Once you visit Genoa you will fall in love with it, as I did.
+You must visit Genoa and once you do, you will fall in love with it, as I did.
 This grand historic, bustling seaside city in Northern Italy is full of wonderment everywhere you turn.
 I couldn’t get over how much it has to offer, and yet I’m a little amazed it doesn’t attract more international tourists as a prime holiday destination.

 Genoa is currently the main port of Italy and one of the busiest and largest ports in the Mediterranean.
 The port has a long and and rich sea-faring history on which the city was built.